cbaja/FlashCardAppKotlin/README.md

 ## Lab 1

 ### App Description
 This week I built my Flashcard app.
 My basic Flashcard app can: display a question respond to a user's tap to display the answer to the question.
-Good ....

 ### App Walk-though